simon0302010/signal-locate/README.md

 # Signal Locate

 A tool to create a heatmap of wifi signal strength.
+Currently only Linux and X11 are supported.

 ## Requirements

 - Linux
+- X11
 - A WiFi adapter
 - `iw` installed